Indigestion: What it is and How to Avoid Indigestion by Avoiding Certain Foods

 Fried Foods and Processed Foods

-Fried foods can cause the same problem as that of fatty foods.
-Most of the fried foods are lower in fiber and take longer to digest.
+Fried foods can cause the same problem as that fatty foods.
+Most fried foods are lower in fiber and take longer to digest.
 If you are having constipation or diarrhea, make sure to avoid fried foods.
 Fried foods tend to slow down the emptying of the stomach.

 Alcohol

-If you are feeling nauseated and consume the alcoholic drink, you might feel sicker than before.
+If you are feeling nauseated and consume an alcoholic drink, you might feel sicker than before.
 Alcohol is toxic and causes disruption in liver metabolism and stomach lining.
-Drinking too much alcohol can cause indigestion, so make sure to avoid as much as possible.
+Drinking too much alcohol can cause indigestion, so make sure to avoid it as much as possible.

 Caffeine